molfart/anybotics-deploy-sim/README.md

 - Shell script linting
 - Markdown link checking
 - Ansible playbook syntax checking
-- Execution of `start.sh` inside the dev container as part of the CI pipeline
+- Execution of `start.sh` and whole setup as part of the CI pipeline

 See `.github/workflows/lint.yml` for details.